pojok-projects/tutorialsystem-database-interface-layer/README.md

 ## Description

-Database Interface Layer is govering input and output process of database communication from any other microservices.
+Database Interface Layer is governing input and output process of database communication from any other micro services.
 In this abstraction layer, this repository will provide the API for communication with the following tables:

 - content-category (master table)
 - content-metadata (transactional table with one of the foreign key comes from content-category table)